brinthas/image_search_engine/README.md

 •	Input a text query and receive product images matching the description.

-•	Upload PDF or DOCX documents and extract keywords to perform a semantic image search.

 With its modular client-server architecture, this solution is easy to deploy, extend, and integrate into broader e-commerce workflows.
 This project is designed for datasets of approximately 10,000 product images, making it suitable for mid-sized retail catalogs or prototypes.
 Architecture Overview